richardanaya/iceflow/README.md

 # IceFlow

+IceFlow is a predictable state container for JavaScript.
+This library is great if you:

+* Like a singular global state
+* Like your data immutable
+* Like dataflow architecture

-IceFlow is a predictable state container for JavaScript inspired from Redux, RxJS and Freezer.js.
-It features the best of these libraries:
+This application is heavily inspired from Redux, RxJS and Freezer.js and features the best of these libraries:

 * State exists in a single global store
 * All state received from the store is immutable
 * Requests to change the immutable state can be made at any point